22 Pioneer Foods and Recipes From the 1800’s

 When the yams are done, DO NOT EAT THEM.

-These yams are meant to go into your pocket to warm up your hands!
-This is another cool way pioneer mothers kept their families warm during the cold months.
+These yams are meant to be put in your pocket to warm your hands.
+This is another cool way pioneer mothers kept their families warm in the wilderness.

 This recipe probably comes from German pioneers who particularly loved cabbage dishes.
 Make in a skillet: